What you see, hear, and feel on a typical airline flight – Continued

 As the aircraft crosses over the end of the runway, the pilot gradually reduces the power and raises the nose of the aircraft, holding it off the runway, letting the aircraft slow and gradually settle onto the runway in the landing zone.

 The Aircraft: As soon as the aircraft touches down, there is a bit more activity.
-The throttles are moved to idle, the spoilers are fully extended; flaps are full down producing drag.
+The throttles are moved to idle, the spoilers are fully extended upwards; flaps are full down producing drag.
 The pilot then moves the throttles to reverse thrust.
 Reverse thrust redirects the engine exhaust in a forward direction, using the engines to help slow the aircraft.
-Passengers will feel a distinct sensation of slowing.
+Passengers will hear increased engine sound and will feel a distinct sensation of slowing.